 the best waffle recipe with NO flour

-I love pancakes, but waffles are the best comfort food.
+I love my oatmeal protein pancakes, but waffles are the best comfort food.
 Nothing beats a delicious, fluffy waffle topped with sliced banana, powdered sugar, and a drizzle of maple syrup.
 The recipe seriously brings me back to my childhood when I would order a triple stack after a soccer game with extra chocolate chips and strawberries.

 Plus, there is no flour and no sugar needed!
 The texture is super light and fluffy, with perfectly crisp edges.
 Crazy to think that these waffles are FLOURLESS…. yes, NO FLOUR.